ms-iot/content/en-US/win10/samples/BlinkyContent.md

 ###Load the project in Visual Studio

 You can find this sample [here](https://github.com/ms-iot/samples/tree/develop/Blinky){:target="_blank"}.
-Choose either the C++ version or C# version, but note that this sample only covers the C# version.
+The sample code is available in either C++ or C#, however the documentation here only details the C# variant.
 Make a copy of the folder on your disk and open the project from Visual Studio.

-Make sure you set the 'Remote Debugging' setting to point to your Windows IoT device.
-Go back to the basic 'Hello World' [sample]({{site.baseurl}}/{{page.lang}}/win10/samples/HelloWorld.htm) if you need guidance.

-Note that the app will gracefully degrade if it cannot find any available GPIO ports.

 ###Connect the LED to your Windows IoT device